tencentyun/TSR/Android 接入指南.md

 ```
 // Create a TIEPass object using the constructor.
 TIEPass tiePass = new TIEPass(TIEPass.TIEAlgorithmType.PROFESSIONAL);

-// Before initializing the TIEPass, configure the maximum input resolution for super-resolution processing.
-// This configuration step is crucial as it helps to allocate memory and optimize performance.
-// Here, we set the maximum resolution to 1920x1920 pixels.
-TIEInitStatusCode configStatus = tiePass.configureProIEMaxInputResolution(1920, 1920);

 // The code below must be executed in the same glThread.